Cambodian New Year 2025: Everything you need to know!

 Cambodian New Year, also known as Chol Chnam Thmey in Khmer, is the most important holiday in the Cambodian calendar.
 This annual event takes place in April and the festivities last for three days, from April 14 to 16.
 It is a celebration that is both convivial and spiritual and has great cultural importance for the country.
 In this article, you will learn about the origin of this holiday, as well as the traditions and celebrations associated with the Cambodian New Year 2025.

-The Khmer New Year commences in mid-April, aligning with the traditional Buddhist lunisolar calendar for Theravada Buddhist festivals.
-Historically, it occurred in November or early December until the 13th century, when the Khmer king shifted the festivities to coincide with the Khmer Empire's harvest conclusion.
-Cambodia also uses the Buddhist era to count years based on the Buddhist calendar.
-For example, the Western year 2000 corresponds to the Thai Buddhist year 2543, then 2025 will be the Buddhist year 2568.
+The Khmer New Year begins in mid-April and follows the Buddhist lunisolar calendar.
+It was formerly celebrated in November or December until the 13th century, when the Khmer king shifted it to coincide with the harvest.
+Cambodia utilizes the Buddhist calendar to count years.
+For example, the Western year 2000 corresponded to the Thai Buddhist year 2543, and the Buddhist year 2568 will occur in 2025.

 As most Khmer people are farmers, the period from November to March is intensive for harvesting.
 April, with its dry weather and intense heat, offers respite, granting farmers much-needed leisure after a year of hard work.
 Hence, April becomes the opportune time for Cambodia's Khmer population to celebrate their New Year.

-The Cambodian New Year of 2024 spans from April 14 to 16, serving as a time for families to unite and uphold their cultural traditions and rituals.
-Accordingly, the Cambodian New Year (Khmer New Year) in 2025 is also expected to fall on April 14th through 16th.
+The Cambodian New Year of 2025 spans from April 14 to 16, serving as a time for families to unite and uphold their cultural traditions and rituals.

 Throughout this period, numerous Cambodians journey back to their hometowns or villages to celebrate with loved ones.
 Festivities take place in public spaces like Buddhist temples, drawing crowds of thousands annually.
 Key event locations encompass Wat Phnom in Phnom Penh, Angkor Wat in Siem Reap, and Wat Krom in Preah Sihanouk.